A guide to frames, $2\pi$'s, scales and corrections in string compactifications: Dimensional Reduction

 \section{Dimensional Reduction}

 In order to obtain a 4d EFT at low energies, we consider a compactification (or dimensional reduction) of the 10d theory down to 4 dimensions.
 The 4d theory describes perturbations around a 10d vacuum solution and is valid for energies much lower than the compactification scale\footnote{Depending on the details of the compactification, this scale could correspond to e.g. $m_{KK}$ or $m_{KK}^{\rm w}$.}.
 We consider a vacuum solution which corresponds to a warped product spacetime $\mathcal{M}_{10} = \R^{1,3}\times_{\rm w} X_6$, where $\R^{1,3}$ is a 4d Lorentzian spacetime and $X_6$ is a 6d compact space.
-The \blue{Einstein frame} metric takes the form\footnote{Since we start with \blue{Einstein frame} metric \eqref{eq:10dmetric} and action \eqref{eq:10EH}, the volumes $\V$ and $\V_{\rm w}$ are \blue{Einstein frame} volumes.}